 Mistake 1: Overmixing the Batter

-To avoid a dense cake, gently fold the dry ingredients into the wet ingredients until just combined.
+To avoid a dense texture, gently fold the ingredients together instead of vigorous mixing.

-Q1: Can I use a different type of flour?
+Q1: Can I use dark chocolate instead of white chocolate?

-Q2: Can I replace fresh lemon zest with bottled lemon juice?
+Q2: Can I substitute fresh cream with whipped cream?